 We have several T-cell immunotherapies in clinical development and are progressing multiple next-generation allogeneic chimeric antigen receptor T-cell (CAR T) programs.
-Our most advanced T-cell immunotherapy program, tab-cel[®] (tabelecleucel), has received marketing authorization approval by the European Commission (EC) for commercial sale and use in the European Union (EU) under the proprietary name EbvalloTM and is currently in Phase 3 development in the US.
-In October 2021, we entered into a commercialization agreement (Pierre Fabre Commercialization Agreement) with Pierre Fabre Medicament (Pierre Fabre), as amended in September 2022, pursuant to which we granted to Pierre Fabre an exclusive, field-limited license to commercialize and distribute tab-cel in Europe and select emerging markets in the Middle East, Africa, Eastern Europe and Central Asia (the Territory), following regulatory approval.
+Our most advanced T-cell immunotherapy program, tab-cel® (tabelecleucel), has received marketing authorization approval under the proprietary name EbvalloTM by the European Commission (EC) for commercial sale and use in the European Union (EU) and by the Medicines and Healthcare products Regulatory Agency (MHRA) for commercial sale and use in the United Kingdom (UK).
+Tab-cel is currently in Phase 3 development in the US.
+In October 2021, we entered into a commercialization agreement (Pierre Fabre Commercialization Agreement) with Pierre Fabre Medicament (Pierre Fabre), as amended in September 2022, pursuant to which we granted to Pierre Fabre an exclusive, field-limited license to commercialize and distribute Ebvallo in Europe and select emerging markets in the Middle East, Africa, Eastern Europe and Central Asia (the Territory), following regulatory approval.
+In December 2022, we sold a portion of our right to receive royalties and certain milestones in Ebvallo under the Pierre Fabre Commercialization Agreement to HCR Molag Fund L.P.
+(HCRx) for a total investment amount of \$31.0 million, subject to a cap between 185% and 250% of the total investment amount by HCRx.
 We retain full rights to tab-cel in other major markets, including North America, Asia Pacific and Latin America.
-See Note 5 for further information.
+See Notes 5 and 6 for further information.